Tutorial to Dual Booting Windows XP and Windows Vista

 - You should see a command prompt.

-Do not copy and paste, you must type it out.
-Note that we are assuming Drive E to contain your Vista installation disc and Drive C to contain the Vista installation.
+After typing each line below, press Enter on your keyboard.
+Do NOT copy and paste, you must type it out.
+Note that we are assuming Drive E to contain your Windows 7 / Windows Vista installation disc and Drive C to contain the Windows 7 / Windows Vista installation.
+Substitute the drive letters in the 2nd and 4th lines where needed.

 cd %windir%